ibm-cloud-docs/cloud-object-storage/basics/aspera.md

 Aspera high-speed transfer is available in the {{site.data.keyword.cloud_notm}} [console](#console) and can also be used programatically using an [SDK](#sdk).

-Aspera high-speed transfer is not available in all regions.
+Aspera high-speed transfer is available in certain regions only.
 See [Integrated Services](/docs/services/cloud-object-storage/basics/services.html) for more details.
 {:tip}

 ## Using the console